Fear, Boredom, Adventure Fill Each Day on Quarantined Ship

 The days pass with petty frustrations and inconveniences — tiny rooms, dirty sheets, boring food — and difficult work for the hundreds of crew members.

 With the number of illnesses increasing, there's also a nagging doubt about whether this kind of quarantine works.
-Some experts question if keeping more than 3,500 passengers and crew in such close quarters might spread the viral disease, COVID-19.
+Some experts question if keeping about 3,500 passengers and crew in such close quarters might spread the viral disease, COVID-19.

 With another week or more of quarantine to come, the AP looks inside the vacation cruise that’s gone seriously off course: